rgwilton/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

    - Updated the IANA considerations to encourage registration requests to indicate whether a module is maintained by IANA or not.
    - Added guidelines for IANA-maintained modules.
    - Elaborate the guidance for the use of values reserved for documentation in examples.
-   - Recommend the use of "example:" for URI examples.
+   - Recommended the use of "example:" for URI examples.
    - Added a new section "Defining Standard Tags" ({{sec-tags}}) to echo the guidance in {{!RFC8819}}.
-   - Recomment against the use of "case + when" construct.
+   - Recommended against the use of "case + when" construct.
    - Added a discussion about the prefix pattern to use for example modules.
    - Added a statement for NMDA to be listed as normative reference.
+   - Added a new section about YANG module classification.

 #  Terminology